 \section{Literature Review}

-Because of the rapid spread of COVID-19 since December 2019, a lot of sequence data is available for this virus.
-This new source of information has attracted researchers from all the fields to perform analysis on this data to better understand the diversity and dynamics of this virus.
-Authors in~\cite{kuzmin2020machine} propose a one-hot encoding based approach to classify the different coronavirus hosts using spike sequences alone.
-They shows that near-optimal prediction accuracy can be achieved by considering only the spike portion of the genome sequence rather than using the whole sequence.
-Ali~\ea, in~\cite{ali2021k} perform classification of different variants of the human SARS-CoV-2.
+Because of the rapid spread of COVID-19 since December 2019, volumes of sequence data are available for this virus.
+This new source of information has attracted researchers from all fields to perform analysis on this data to better understand the diversity and dynamics of this virus.
+With the number of sequences in the millions, this is far out of reach for approaches based (at least purely) on phylogenetic reconstruction, which can handle at most thousands~\cite{hadfield2018a}, or tens of thousands~\cite{minh2020iqtree} of sequences.
+Researchers have hence recently turned to clustering and other machine learning (ML) approaches as an alternative to studying patterns in this data.
+Authors in~\cite{kuzmin2020machine} propose a one-hot encoding based approach to classify different coronavirus hosts using the spike portion of the virus rather than the entire sequence, obtaining near-optimal prediction accuracy.
+Ali~\ea{} in~\cite{ali2021k} perform classification of different variants of the human SARS-CoV-2.
 Although they were successful in achieving higher accuracy than in~\cite{kuzmin2020machine}, the kernel method used in their approach, however, is not scalable to the size of the data we use in this study.
-This drawback makes it difficult to use this approach in real-world scenario, \ie, the current scenario.
+This drawback makes it difficult to use this approach in real-world scenarios such as the current scenario.